 Initially, the 2019 African Cup of Nations would have featured 16 African countries.
 Nearly six months after the draw, a significant change unfolded for Africa's continental tournament.
 The tournament would occur in June-July 2019, not in January 2019, and the competition would feature 24 nations.
 That meant that the top two countries in each qualifying group would play.

 The New Hope Comes Home

-No player's journey to Burundi endured more sadness than one player who represented England in all youth levels.
+No player's journey to Burundi endured more sadness than one former youth English player.
 At four years old, Saido Berahino was living in Burundi when his father died during the Civil War; by age 10, Berahino traveled to England alone, where his footballing history blossomed.

 Across seven youth levels, Berahino was a member of England's squads, including the team that won the 2010 UEFA European Under-17 Championship in Liechtenstein.
 During that tournament, Berahino scored a goal during a group stage match against Turkey in Vaduz.
 Two years later, Berahino played on England's under-19 squad that reached the semifinals in Estonia.
 Additionally, Berahino also represented England at the 2011 FIFA U-20 World Cup, where England reached the Round of 16 despite three scoreless draws.

 At club level with West Bromwich Albion, Berahino progressed through the youth clubs and eventually to the club.
 One of the more memorable events in Berahino's career came on Sept.
 28, 2013, when his first goal of that season proved historic at Manchester United.
 That goal happened to be the game-winning goal for West Bromich Albion as the 2-1 victory secured the club's first victory at Old Trafford since December 1978.
 More recently, Berahino played for Stoke City, where at one point endured a goal-drought that lasted nearly 30 months.